Consulting

 Cultural compatibility arises from shared values and mutual understanding.
 Facilitating collaboration between people from diverse cultures may be difficult at first, but successful efforts can enhance creative software development and improve overall productivity.

 When evaluating vendors, assess their language proficiency, work ethics, and company values.
+All of these can impact your customer satisfaction levels.

 Time zone impact